rcls/gpsfreak/README.md

   fee.
 * The SMA connectors.
 Position them carefully as they need to align with the end-plate holes!
 These are edge-launch connectors for a 1.6 mm PCB.
 You can get these cheaply in bulk from AliExpress.
+The ones I used have approx 12 mm thread length, 18_mm total length including leads.
 * The 0402 antennae bias inductor I have hand soldered.
 The pads are designed for easy hand soldering (one is bigger than the other, solder the smaller pad first).
 * Likewise the antennae power PTC fuse and the 74HC1G07 for antennae-short detection are hand-soldered, to save assembly costs.
+The 74HC1G07 is optional.
 * The three C0G/NPO loop-filter caps (C78, C79, C92) I have hand-soldered as
   JLCPCB doesn't have the exact parts.
 * The LED I have hand soldered.
 It protrudes past the board edge, I am not sure